-This subject is designed to prepare pre-service teachers to teach the Upper Secondary Arts curriculum.
-The focus of the subject is on curriculum planning, teaching strategies, assessment, reporting, the demonstration of positive impact on student learning and research relating to Upper Secondary Arts.
+This subject is designed to prepare pre-service teachers to teach the Senior Secondary Arts curriculum.
+The focus of the subject is on curriculum planning, teaching strategies, assessment, reporting, the demonstration of positive impact on student learning and research relating to Senior Secondary Arts.
 The subject examines moderation, the provision of feedback and responding to individual student needs.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.